-The Turkish Minority in Western Thrace: The Long Struggle for Rights and Recognition (Available in ENGLISH, GREEK and TURKISH)
+The Turkish minority in Western Thrace: The long struggle for rights and recognition

 The Turkish minority in Western Thrace has inhabited the region for centuries.
 However, despite a raft of protection in domestic and international law, they remain unrecognized by the Greek government.
 The Turkish Minority in Western Thrace: The Long Struggle for Rights and Recognition highlights the barriers still confronting the community today.